 My grandfather and father were using techniques based on the natural instincts of the horse well before the term “natural horsemanship” was introduced to the equestrian world.
 They understood how to read the horse’s reactions to situations and adapt their own movements and behavior to bring out the best in their animals.
 In turn, they passed their stockman’s knowledge onto my siblings and I. After such a good start in my horse training education, I have spent the next twenty years refining these techniques through working with thousands of horses and owners to produce a training program that I believe works for both horses and riders.

 My horse training revolves around these three concepts:

-Developing a balance between TRUST and RESPECT in both horse and owner creates an attitude to learn.
+- Developing a balance between TRUST and RESPECT in both horse and owner creates an attitude to learn.
 They are fundamental to your partnership with your horse and future progression and success in your chosen discipline.

-Having the skills and confidence to be a leader to your horse creates willingness in the horse to follow and try for you.
+- Having the skills and confidence to be a leader to your horse creates willingness in the horse to follow and try for you.

-Knowledge is power.
+- Knowledge is power.
 The more you learn, the more knowledge you can impart to your horse and the more your partnership will progress and strengthen… Never stop trying to learn to be a better horseperson!

-Jason’s Training Methods
+Jason’s Training Method

 All of my training programs revolve around my MO:RE4 process: